dandominicstaicu/PA_homework1/README.md

 ### Key Features
 - **Precision Handling**: Calculations are carefully handled with floating-point precision to ensure accurate results up to one decimal place.
-- **Robust and Scalable**: Efficiently handles up to 100,000 servers with diverse power and current requirements.

 ### How does this work?
 - **Initial range**: The search range for the optimal current is set between 1 and max_ci, where max_ci is the maximum current requirement of any server.
 This range is reasonable because supplying less than 1 unit of current or more than any server's maximum requirement doesn't yield better outcomes due to the linear reduction in computing power with current mismatch.